mozilla/cargo-vet/book/src/how-vetting-works.md

 `audits.toml`, `imports.lock`, and  `config.toml` are then parsed.
 If any of the three are not well-formed, an error is thrown.

-Next, the files are ingested in order into a table, indexed by crate name.
-Each table entry contains a list of absolute versions, a list of version deltas, a list of forbidden versions.
-Each insertion checks for overlap between the set of audited versions and forbidden versions; if overlap is created, an error is thrown.
+Next, the files are ingested in order into a multi-level table, indexed first by crate name and then by criteria.
+Each concrete entry contains a list of absolute versions, a list of version deltas, a list of violation versions.
+Each insertion checks for overlap between the set of audited versions and violation versions;
+if overlap is created, an error is thrown.

 Next, the depedency subtrees of each top-level crate are traversed in accordance with the policy specified for each crate.
 TODO: Precisely specify the subtree